* Wealth management leads other units in profit, revenue

 "Once you put it on the railway track it will always run,"

-Gorman said of wealth management in an interview on CNBC Friday
+he said of wealth management in a CNBC interview.

 RECRUITING AND REDUNDANCY

-Morgan Stanley kept its brokerage count relatively flat
+Morgan Stanley kept its brokerage headcount relatively flat

 during the fourth quarter.
 It ended 2012 with 16,780 advisers